thebaron2/AR-Books/README.md

 you put on a pair of glasses (or in this case a Hololens), select a book, and start reading.
 The application would use the [Google Books API][1] to retrieve your books so you could start reading.

+This project was done in a semi-SCRUM way, since it was a solo project.

+A [Trello board][13] was used to keep track of what had to be done.
+This board will have the roughly same information that is in the sections ['The Plan'](#the-plan) and ['Problems that arose'](#problems-that-arose), the difference being the date and time a problem arose and when a fix or workaround was found, including a link were applicable.

 ## Setup
 In order to start working on this project, the following things have to be installed:
 * Windows 10